 A diploma is issued for each degree earned at the University of Colorado Boulder.
+A diploma will list degree, and dependent on the college, a student's major(s).
+Diplomas will not list any minors earned.
+Undergraduate diplomas will list Latin or academic honors earned based on eligible GPA or successful participation in a honors program.
+Graduate students are not awarded Latin or academic honors based on GPA.
+Minors and eligible certificates earned will appear on the official transcript.
 Diplomas are mailed to all graduating students approximately eight weeks after the close of the semester in which degree requirements were completed and the student applied for graduation.
-All financial obligations with CU must be resolved before a diploma is issued.
+Note: International students must resolve all financial obligations with CU before a diploma is issued.

 CU Boulder also offers a certified electronic diploma (CeDiploma) for students who complete a university-approved certificate from Fall 2015 and onwards.

 Graduating students with Federal Perkins/NDSL loans must complete a loan exit interview and clear all outstanding financial balances before leaving the university.
 Failure to do so results in a hold on the student's record.
-The hold prevents registration for future terms and prevents the release of the diploma and academic transcript.
+The hold prevents registration for future terms.
 Students can complete a loan exit interview by contacting Heartland ECSI at 1-888-549-3274 or via the Heartland ECSI website.
 Questions may be directed to University Student Loans & Debt Management in the Bursar's Office at 303-492-5571, toll free at 800-925-9844.

 Display diplomas or replacement diplomas may be ordered online after graduation.
 For more information, visit the Office of the Registrar's Diplomas webpage.